All degrees require, at minimum, that international students meet the Higher Education Entrance Qualifications for foreign applicants.

 Students earn credits based on the overall workload, not on number of teaching hours or classes.
 The workload consists of several components.
 The primary component is the amount of required reading and study time.
 Study time is calculated as a combination of the number of classes and estimated hours of necessary self-study.
 A full-time workload corresponds to approximately 40 hours of work per week.

 The University of Bergen uses a variety of examination methods, such as school examinations, assigned exam papers, take-home examinations, and oral examinations.
 The type of examination may differ depending on the subject.
-The use of digital examinations has increased rapidly; more than 3000 UiB students completed a digital examination in the spring semester of 2015.
+The use of digital examinations has increased rapidly over the last few years.

 Many courses require students to complete mandatory assignments (e.g. lab work or methodological assignments) or a term paper before being permitted to take examinations.